nodejs/nodejs.dev/src/documentation/0019-package-json/index.md

 ### `contributors`

-As well as the authors, the project can have one or more contributors.
+As well as the author, the project can have one or more contributors.
 This property is an array that lists them.

 Example: